 The most common and least invasive method used to treat gum disease is a deep, professional cleaning.
 This is called scaling and root planing, or SRP, and it involves two steps.

-During scaling, Dr. Griebahn uses special dental instruments to remove all the plaque and tartar above and below your gum line, cleaning all the way down to the bottom of each gum pocket.
-Then, during root planing, he smooths out the roots of your teeth to promote your gums reattaching to your teeth.
+During scaling, special dental instruments are used to remove all the plaque and tartar above and below your gum line, cleaning all the way down to the bottom of each gum pocket.
+Then, during root planing, the roots of your teeth are smoothed out to promote your gums reattaching to your teeth.
 Depending on the severity of your gum disease, SRP may take more than one visit to complete and may require a local anesthetic.

-To schedule a consultation and learn more about gum disease treatment at Main Family Dental Care, call the office or book an appointment online today.
+To schedule a consultation and learn more about gum disease treatment at Main Family Dental Care, call the office or request an appointment online today.